-About 20 minutes into “Jailhouse Rock,” the latest karaoke bar passing itself off as a West End musical, a performer named Gilz Terera leads his castmates in a soaring version of “Pretty Little Angel Eyes."
-But plunge Terera back into the ill-accented, charmless ensemble surrounding him, and legiter loses what scant juice it has.
+About 20 minutes into “Jailhouse Rock,” the latest karaoke bar passing itself off as a West End musical, a lithe and lively black performer named Gilz Terera, playing the supporting role of a prisoner known as Quickly, leads his castmates in a soaring version of “Pretty Little Angel Eyes,” the song’s harmonies lifting effortlessly above the stiff-backed production.
+Terera, star of the Olivier Award-winning musical “Honk!
+The Ugly Duckling,” looks as if he is having a great time, and for as long as he holds centerstage, you might just have one, too.
+But plunge Terera back into the ill-accented, charmless ensemble surrounding him, and “Jailhouse Rock” loses what scant juice it has.

 Reviews are irrelevant to projects like “Jailhouse Rock,” as the likes of “Tonight’s the Night,” “We Will Rock You” and to some extent even “Mamma Mia!” have already proven.
 Co-creators Rob Bettinson and Alan Janes hit paydirt some time back with “Buddy,” and they are no doubt counting on the Elvis Presley back catalog to set the box office no less blazingly alight.
 Fair enough, but must a jukebox-driven quest for a quick buck automatically preempt such considerations as a decent set, winning cast and writing that aims slightly higher than, “Keep your wheels on, daddy-o?”
 Apparently so, given the number of nostalgic rockers who seem not to care how their favorite hits are packaged.